emolinaro/neuroimaging/README.md

 ## License

-The code for the software installation functions is generated suing the [Neurodocker](https://github.com/ReproNim/neurodocker) command-line program.
+The code for the software installation functions is generated via the [Neurodocker](https://github.com/ReproNim/neurodocker) command-line program.